-Made with only 5 ingredients, this recipe for Sweet Chili Sauce is easy to make, more affordable, and better tasting than store-bought Asian Chili Sauce.
+Made with only 5 ingredients, this Sweet Chili Sauce Recipe is an easy way to enjoy affordable, and better tasting than store-bought.
 This copycat sauce is a little bit sweet, a little bit spicy, and can be used in a variety of ways.

 What is Sweet Chili Sauce?

-In a small saucepan, whisk together the sugar, water, Sambal Oelek, vinegar, and garlic.
-Bring the mixture to a boil and boil just until the sugar is dissolved.
+- In a small saucepan, whisk together the sugar, water, Sambal Oelek, vinegar, and garlic.
+Bring the mixture to a boil and cook just until the sugar is dissolved.
 This should only take a minute or two.

-Once the sugar is dissolved, whisk in the cornstarch slurry, and cook until the mixture is thickened, whisking constantly.
+- Once the sugar is dissolved, whisk in the cornstarch slurry, and simmer until the mixture is thickened, whisking constantly.
 It should only take a minute.

 Storing Sweet Chili Sauce

-- Sweet Chili Sauce is the perfect dipping sauce for Egg Rolls, Pot Stickers, and Spring Rolls.
+- Sweet Chili Sauce is the perfect dipping sauce for Baked Coconut Shrimp, Egg Rolls, Pot Stickers, and Spring Rolls.

 - Use this sauce as a dip for Baked Chicken Tenders or Oven Baked Fries.